 During the initial phase of the disappearance the case falls under the jurisdiction of the Montreal Police, the MUC (Montreal Urban Community).
 When the body is found off the island of Montreal in Longueuil, the case quickly transfers to the Longueuil police.
 To the best of my knowledge, Quebec’s provincial police, the Surete du Quebec are never involved.

 Prior’s body was found just three days later, April 1st, 1975.
 Prior was found in a field at Chemin du Lac and Guimond blvd. in Longueuil by Jacques Bertrand, a beekeeper.
 Bertrand, who kept bees on the property, had been told to go check the lock on the gate, someone had observed that it was open.

 The first investigators to process the scene were Jean Brais and Guy Alarie, wtih Constable J Leo Gagnon providing a crime scene map.
 Other investigators to work the case were Pierre Lambert, Louis Lasurre, Raymond Trotier, Pierre Robidas and Pierre Robidoux.
-The Longueuil police who would continue investigations into the next century were Renault Lacomb, Pierre Robidoux and Jacques Dutrisac.
+The Longueuil police who would continue investigations into the next decade were Renault Lacomb, Pierre Robidoux and Jacques Dutrisac.

 Prior had been badly beaten.
 She had choke marks on her neck.
 She had choked on her blood.
 Her nose was broken.
 The assailant had crushed her chest with his knee.